ConcourseOpen/DeFi-Pulse-Adapters/README.md

 The test should complete successfully.

+# GitHub Collaboration
+Please fork this repository before you start building your adapter and then work on a topic branch within the forked repo.
+Like this, you will be able to easily create pull requests against the upstream repo and if needed, you can grant us the right to make commits on your topic branch to update your pull request.
+Further details: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 # Writing a Project Adapter

 Let's take a look at the template project to see a minimal example of an adapter.
 Each project gets it's own sub-directory under `/projects`, with an index.js file containing the main code and settings.